Help with Full Name Review

 1. Look at the column of names in the transcription pane on the right side of the screen.

-4. If you see a mistake, click the name, and drag it to the correct place in the name column.
+1. To reorder name fields, click and hold the blue rectangle next to the name field and drag it to the correct position in the name column.

 4. Correct the spelling of each part of this person’s name: